daniilgrydin/wumpus-world/README.md

 ## Assets

-The mouse sprite it inspired by this [awesome pixel art by ikoiku](https://ikoiku.itch.io/16-x-16-pixel-art-character-mouse).
+The mouse sprite is inspired by this [awesome pixel art by ikoiku](https://ikoiku.itch.io/16-x-16-pixel-art-character-mouse).